Chicago bars, Lakefront Trail allowed to reopen with safety restrictions city announces; Millennium Park reopened Monday

 "Millennium Park is one of Chicago's great attractions and we are tremendously excited to have it take this first step in cautious reopening," said Mayor Lightfoot.
 "As we continue to navigate the unprecedented COVID-19 crisis, our hope is to be able to take even further measures over the coming weeks and months to allow residents and visitors alike to enjoy its array of wonderful and iconic features in a way that's engaging and fun, while also being safe for themselves and the broader public."

-Areas that will be open to guests include the Chase Promenades, the Boeing Galleries and Lurie Garden.
-The Crown Fountain and Wrigley Square will also be open, but without the water features.
+Areas open to guests include the Chase Promenades, the Boeing Galleries and Lurie Garden.
+The Crown Fountain and Wrigley Square will also open, but without the water features.

 The Bean will be able to be viewed from a distance.
 The Great Lawn, the Welcome Center, the McDonald's Cycle Center and the BP Bridge between Millennium Park and Maggie Daley Park remain closed.
 The Park Grill is open with limited to-go service.